-a.
-Committee Authority - All committee recommendations shall be brought back to the full Board for discussion and action.
+- A. Committee Authority All committee recommendations shall be brought back to the full Board for discussion and action. - B. Committee Structure All committees shall have an established membership.
+Standing Committees shall be composed by less than five (5) Board Members and may include any interested Stakeholders. - Ad Hoc Committees shall be composed by less than five (5) Board Members and may include any interested Stakeholders. - C. Committee Appointment All Committee Chairs shall be appointed by the Board.

-b.
-Committee Structure - With the exception of the Executive Committee, Committee members shall be appointed by the President and ratified by the Board.
-Standing Committees shall be comprised of at least two (2) Board members and may include any interested Stakeholders.
-Ad Hoc Committees shall be comprised of two (2) Board Members and may include two (2) interested Stakeholders.
-If any Stakeholders are named to an Ad Hoc Committee, however, the Ad Hoc Committee must meet in compliance with the Brown Act. c.
-Committee Appointment - All Committee Chairs shall be appointed by the President and confirmed by a vote of the majority of the Board.
-Only those Committee members who are Board members are eligible to serve as Chairman of a Standing Committee.
-The Chairs shall keep a written record of Committee meetings and shall provide regular reports on Committee matters to the Board.
+With the exception of the Executive Committee, Committee members shall be appointed by the Chair of the Committee.
+The Committee Chairs shall keep a written record of Committee meetings and shall provide regular reports on Committee matters to the Board.

-d.
-Committee Meetings - Committee meetings are subject to and shall be conducted in accordance with the dictates of the Brown Act.
-Minutes shall be taken at every Committee meeting.

-e.
-Changes to Committees - The Board may establish, disband or make changes as needed to any Standing or Ad Hoc committee.
-Any such action by the Board shall be noted in the Council meeting minutes.

-f.
-Removal of Committee Members - Committee members may be removed by the President and confirmed by a vote of the majority of the Board.
+- D. Committee Meetings With the exception of Ad Hoc committees created in compliance with Article VII, Section 2, Committee meetings are subject to and shall be conducted in accordance with the dictates of the Brown Act.
+Minutes shall be taken at every Committee meeting. - E. Changes to Committees The Board may establish, disband or make changes as needed to any Standing or Ad Hoc committee.
+Any such action by the Board shall be noted in the Council meeting minutes. - F. Removal of Committee Members Committee members may be removed in the same manner in which they were appointed.